 Prince Harry has just welcomed a newborn son with his wife, Meghan Markle, in Windsor.
 And the location of both the couple's nuptials and the birthplace of their frist child is particularly poignant for Harry, who has a life-long connection to the picturesque town of Windsor.

-The groom's history with Windsor dates back to when he was just three months old, as he was baptised in the very same chapel where his wedding ceremony will be held.
+The new dad's history with Windsor dates back to when he was just three months old, as he was baptised in the very same chapel where his wedding ceremony was held.
 As a teenager he spent a considerable amount of time in and around Windsor as he attended the prestigious Eton College from 1998 - 2003, following in the footsteps of his older brother Prince William and uncle Earl Spencer.
 Harry is also said to have learned to row at Eton Dorney Lake, which was the venue that hosted the London 2012 Olympic and Paralympic rowing events, and is open to members of the public when events aren't being held there.

 Prince Harry was baptised at St George's Chapel in Windsor

 Even after his school days were over, Prince Harry was based in Windsor during his time with his Army regiment, the Blues and Royals, after completing the Troop Leaders' Course in October 2006.
 And he has regularly returned ever since, both to play polo at Guard's Club on the Crown Estate, and also to attend Royal Ascot with his family.
-Each day of the meeting, the royal family will depart from Windsor Castle and proceed through Windsor Great Park to the racecourse, where they follow a procession along the front of the grandstand.
-Perhaps he will be returning with his new wife Meghan in tow this June.
+Each day of the meeting, the royal family depart from Windsor Castle and proceed through Windsor Great Park to the racecourse, where they follow a procession along the front of the grandstand.
+Baby allowing, perhaps he will be returning with his new wife Meghan in tow this June.